 Kitchari is often thought of as a cleansing dish and is widely used in Ayurvedic detoxification programs.
 However, this versatile dish can also be modified for rejuvenating the body and mind, increasing one’s energy and vitality (aka Ojas).
-This particular Kitchari recipe is great for Vata pacification, post-cleanses or anytime you feel like you need a warm, comforting boost of nourishment.
+This particular Kitchari recipe is great for Vata pacification, post-cleanses, after times of sickness or anytime you feel like you need a warm, comforting boost of nourishment.

 - Doshic effect: Vata↓, Pitta ↓, Kapha ↑

 - Servings: 2 servings (double the recipe for a larger portion)

 - Medium to large sauce pan

 - 5 c bone broth, meat broth, veggie broth (substitute with filtered water if needed)

 - 1/2 c mung beans whole, soaked overnight (substitute with spit mung dal or red lentils)

 - 1/2 c brown rice (substitute with basmati rice or quinoa)

 - 1 medium carrot, grated with a cheese grater (chop if no grater is available)